 Ahmed hacked off wood from a fallen tree for a long time.
 He always lights a fire for tea.
 Like all northern Africans, tea is an art form.
 As they use leaves, there is a long, elaborate decanting process pouring the tea in long streams between two pots to catch the leaf debris in the foam which is discarded.
 They always use a lot of sugar, more mixing and it is too sweet.

-Out in the middle of nowhere we passed a police checkpoint, six guys stranded out here must be no fun.
+Out in the middle of nowhere, we passed a police checkpoint, six guys stranded out here must be no fun.

 ON We eventually camped in a remote side canyon under a huge cliff.
 Mohammed always makes too much food, especially as I eat little.
 Anything not eaten is discarded.
 Ahmed sang and played a “flute” made of a copper pipe and holes drilled in it.
-He plugged the end with cloth for a better sound.
+He plugged the end with a cloth for a better sound.
 Ahmed keeps up a continuous banter in Taureg as we drive.
 Mohammed just grunts along.

-Some date back up to 12,000 years, provide unique insights into the environmental, social, cultural and economic changes in the country across a period of 10,000 or more years.
+Some date back up to 12,000 years, and provide unique insights into the environmental, social, cultural and economic changes in the country across a period of 10,000 or more years.
 The area is particularly famous for its Round Head paintings,

 The area is especially famous for its Round Head paintings.
 Thought to be up to 9,000 years old, they are depictions of figures with round, featureless heads and formless bodies, often appearing to be ‘floating’.
 The majority of animal depictions are mouflon (wild mountain sheep) and antelope, but they are represented only in static positions and not as part of a hunting scene.